jacobkap/crimebythenumbers/docs/graphing.md

 <img src="graphing_files/figure-html/unnamed-chunk-26-1.png" width="90%" style="display: block; margin: auto;" />

-If our data was in a different format we could set colors if a different way.
+If our data was in a different format we could set colors in a different way.
 The way our data is setup is how most data you'll encounter will be and, as our goal is understanding the data, this method works.

 ## Should we trust this data?